cyriljoui/jboss-helloworld/README.md

 ```sh
 bin/jboss-cli.sh --connect --controller=<master IP address>:9999
 ```
-2. Try deploy an application through the _jboss-cli_ and observers what happens on both servers.
+2. Try deploy an application through the _jboss-cli_ and observe what happens on both servers.